 Why Saviynt?
 Intelligent Identity for Smarter Security

 Saviynt’s Gartner-recognized Identity Governance and Administration (IGA) platform uses intelligent peer- and usage-based analytics that enable organizations to create comprehensive, cross-application and cloud-platform IAM policies.
 Our intelligent analytics ingest your identity warehouse information and reconcile identity definitions so that you can create an authoritative source of identity.

 With our intelligent analytics, the enterprise can streamline the request/review/certify process.
 Our analytics instantly compare the attributes of the requesting user against users with similar attributes to provide real-time analysis and access.
 If the request does not match the peer-based information, the Saviynt platform elevates the request for review.
 Moreover, these analytics also enable organizations to maintain compliance with internal, industry-standard, or regulatory required controls.
 When our analytics detect a potential SOD violation, the platform sends an alert that incorporates preventive actions to remediate the situation.

-Our Cloud PAM solution enables organizations to establish and monitor privileged access across on-premises, hybrid, and cloud infrastructures so that you can create a holistic, identity-based information security and privacy program.
+Our Cloud Privileged Access Management solution enables organizations to establish and monitor privileged access across on-premises, hybrid, and cloud infrastructures so that you can create a holistic, identity-based information security and privacy program.
 Our Cloud PAM provides real-time detection and monitoring help discover and remediate risky workloads, instances, containers, and other code-based identities.